Create and manage action groups in the Azure portal

 You configure an action to notify a person by email or SMS, they receive a confirmation indicating they have been added to the action group.

 This article shows you how to create and manage action groups in the Azure portal.

 Each action is made up of the following properties:

 - Name: A unique identifier within the action group.

-- Action type: The action to perform.
+- Action type: The action performed.
 Examples include sending a voice call, SMS, email; or triggering various types of automated actions.
 See types later in this article.

-- Details: The corresponding details which vary by action type.
+- Details: The corresponding details that vary by action type.

 For information on how to use Azure Resource Manager templates to configure action groups, see Action group Resource Manager templates.